Hierarchical outline list of articles related to underwater diving

 Underwater diving – as a human activity, is the practice of descending below the water's surface to interact with the environment.

-What type of thing is underwater diving?
+What type of activity is underwater diving?

 Underwater diving can be described as all of the following: